spack/spack/lib/spack/docs/developer_guide.rst

 Types of Hooks
 ^^^^^^^^^^^^^^

-The following hooks are currently implemented.
+The following hooks are currently implemented to make it easy for you, the developer, to add hooks at different stages of a spack install or similar.
 If there is a hook that you would like and is missing, you can propose to add a new one.

 """""""""""""""""""""
 ``pre_install(spec)``